polyaxon/polyaxon/docs/templates/experimentation/concepts.md

 ### Job

-A `Job` is the execution of your your code to do some data processing or any generic operation.
+A `Job` is the execution of your code to do some data processing or any generic operation.

 !!! info "More details"
     Please refer to the [jobs section](jobs) for more details.